eccentricOrange/personal-blogs/docs/misconceptions.md

 Let's clearly lay out what computers do fundamentally, how this ties in with coding, and how you can get a computer to run your code.

+{: .tldr }
+> Make sure you install each of the following:
+> *   a text editor/IDE
+> *   the build tools for the language of your choice
+> *   any extensions for your editor/IDE that you need to use the build tools

 ### Fact 1: The only type of file a computer can actually run is an executable binary file.

 In general, a file may contain either *data* or *instructions*.
 A file that contains instructions is called an *executable file*.
 A file that contains data is called a *data file*.
 A computer can only run executable files.
 All other files are just data that can be read by a program, but not executed.
 Typically, the "instruction files" are *binary files*, and we call them *executables*.

+{: .important }
+Your computer cannot run your source code without the help of another program, typically called a *compiler* or *interpreter*.

 <details markdown="1">